 2015: The Minnesota Sports Facilities Authority rejects the appeal to install "fritted" glass to deter birds from flying into the new stadium; however the MSFA agrees to consider the possibility of using a glass film produced by Minnesota company 3M.
 A bill (HF1984) for bird-safe stadium glass is introduced, but doesn't pass, in the Minnesota Legislature.
 The roof is 240,000 square feet of ETFE (Ethylene tetrafluoroethylene) - the only stadium in the U.S. with this type of clear roof.
 In March, the MSFA announces that it will have to purchase additional land from the city in order to comply with the NFL's 100ft security perimeter around the stadium; the perimeter would include portions of both 4th and 5th streets in downtown Minneapolis.
 In May, detailed plans for the park near the stadium are released and the Met Council approves a $6 million pedestrian bridge (the cost later raises to $9.65 million) to the stadium that would enable stadium-goers to bypass crossing the light rail tracks below.
 The bridge was originally controversial because it was going to be funded with solely public dollars, but eventually the Vikings agreed to pay for part of the project.
 As of November 2015, the Met Council will pay $4 million and the Vikings' will pay no more than $6 million for the bridge.
 On June 15, 2015, the Vikings announce that naming rights for the stadium have been awarded to U.S. Bancorp.
 The stadium will be known as U.S. Bank Stadium.
 As of June 19, 2015, the estimated total cost is $1.1 billion; the team contributes $572 million and and the public contributes $498 million to the new stadium ($348 million from the state and $150 million from the city of Minneapolis).
 The building was estimated at $1.026 billion in December of 2014, but has risen to $1.091 billion by December 2015.
 The Vikings take on these extra costs.
 In August, work on the stadium halts as two men working on the roof are involved in an accident.
 One is seriously injured while the other falls 50 feet to his death.
 The project has employed about 1,300 at its peak with 37% of the workers being minorities.
 At the end of 2015, U.S. Bank Stadium is 85 percent complete and slated to open in July of 2016.

 2016: Control of the new U.S. Bank Stadium was transferred from Mortenson Construction to the Minnesota Sports Facilities Authority on June 17.
 The official ceremony and open house was held on July 22.
 The $1.1 billion dollar project was completed 6 weeks ahead of schedule.
 The total cost of the most expensive public-private project in Minnesota's history is $1.1 billion; state taxpayers contributed $348 million, Minneapolis paid $150 million, and the owners of the Vikings (the Wifs') paid $602 million.
-There are $16.8 million disputed costs, but the MSFA, construction, and design teams have set up a mediation process.
+There were $16.8 million disputed costs, but the MSFA, construction, and design teams had set up a mediation process.
 As a result of the Minnesota Department of Labor's OHSA investigation of the situation where one worker fell to his death and the other was injured, Mortenson and the subcontractor, Berwald Roofing, were fined $173,000.
 There were continued concerns that the glass poses a danger to bird populations.
 The MSFA announced they would conduct a multi-year study of the impact of the stadium on migratory birds.
 In late November, the Minnesota Sports Facilities Authority was criticized for allowing friends and family free access to luxury suites.
 Many of those guests reimbursed the MSFA for the cost of the seats, but criticism of the policy remained.
 The MSFA's policy on use of the two luxury suites changed in December.
 The MSFA also approved a long-term capital budget to maintain the stadium: $32 million over the next five years.

 Significant Books and Reports